germain-italic/docker/README.md

 ```

 If you are adding this project for the first time, add the external `${NEWPROJECT}_public` newtork to `nginx-proxy/docker-compose.yml`

-⚠️ Be careful to avoid network duplicates in `nginx-proxy/docker-compose.yml`
+⚠️ Be careful to avoid duplicate networks in `nginx-proxy/docker-compose.yml`!

 ```